 Don’t Forget, Staying Close To Home Is Also a Top Choice

 The rest of the world knows how amazing Canada is in the winter, and this is the perfect time for us to embrace it too!
-Get out and explore some of the more remote parts of Canada, from cool (and cozy!) domes surrounded by snow, to ski vacations, and really getting to know smaller towns and cities across Canada.
+Get out and explore some of the more remote parts of Canada.
+From cool (and cozy!) domes surrounded by snow, to ski vacations, and smaller towns and cities across Canada.